 At the same time, CHUJA seeks to highlight the availability of clean alternatives, such as bioethanol and (safe) LPG.

-She added: “The impact of indoor air pollution and kitchen explosions is terrible, and often underreported.
+They added: “The impact of indoor air pollution and kitchen explosions is terrible, and often underreported.
 It’s estimated that more than 20,000 people die every year in Kenya as a result of diseases attributed to indoor air pollution.
 At KOKO, we’re acutely aware of this scourge, and that’s why we are working hard to bring clean, affordable KOKO Fuel to households across Kenya, starting in Nairobi.”

 The WHO has long reported on the continued impacts of household air pollution that is driven by polluting and unsafe cooking methods, such as charcoal and kerosene.
 It is often women and children who suffer most; a report last year found that, in Kenya, as many as 8-10% of early deaths are attributable to indoor air pollution from charcoal and wood cooking alone, not even including kerosene.

 It’s not just Kenya’s health system that feels the strain as a result of dirty cooking fuels; the environment is suffering greatly, due to toxic emissions and charcoal-driven deforestation, which threatens the country’s food security due to microclimate change and lower agricultural yields.

 We thank you.
 Our team will get back to you as soon as possible.
 We have also sent you an acknowledgement on